-If a student who is not on approved leave fails to register by the twelfth class day, he or she may not return to the University without applying for readmission.
+If a student who is not on approved leave fails to register by the twelfth class day, the student may not return to the University without applying for readmission.
 The student must apply for readmission both to the University and to the graduate program and must pay the general application fee.
 The application is reviewed by the Graduate Studies Committee, which may choose to readmit the student or to deny readmission.

 Leave of Absence

-Graduate students may apply for a leave of absence of no more than two semesters.
-Requests for a leave of absence must be approved in advance by the graduate adviser and the graduate dean.
+Degree-seeking graduate students may apply for a leave of absence of no more than two long terms.
+Requests for a leave of absence must be approved in advance by the graduate advisor and the graduate dean.
 Applications from students who have been admitted to candidacy will be approved by the graduate dean only in rare and unusual circumstances.

-A student on leave may not use any University facilities; nor is he or she entitled to receive advice from any member of the faculty.
+A student on leave may not use any University facilities; nor is the student entitled to receive advice from any member of the faculty.
 A leave of absence does not alter the time limits for degrees or coursework.